Abha2001/HeyGen/README.md

 ## Sample Output

-The `outputs/` folder contains the generated output for one of the input videos.
+The `outputs/` folder contains the generated output for one of the input videos (`inputs/RebelClips.mov` and `inputs/RebelImage.png`).

 This folder contains two types of video clips: